undeconstructed/lek-retejo/content/_index.md

 **Esperanto** is a "bridge" between different language communities.
 It is easier to learn than other languages because it has simple and consistent rules, but it is just as capable as other languages.
 [Read more about Esperanto](esperanto).

-**Are you interested in learning Esperanto?** Our [learning page](lernu) will tell you how to get started, including information about the many courses supported by the club.
+**Are you interested in learning Esperanto?** Our [learning page](lernu) will tell you how to get started, including information about the many courses organised by the club.

   {{</ lang >}}
 {{</ twolang >}}